S-R-HUB/Hospitality-Booking-and-Revenue-Analysis/README.md

 ## Key Insights
+### 1. Business Segment Revenue Leadership
-- The Business category is outperforming the Luxury segment in terms of revenue, showing that travelers have a stronger demand for business-oriented stays.
+The Business category is outperforming the Luxury segment in terms of revenue, showing that travelers have a stronger demand for business-oriented stays.

+### 2. Weekend Occupancy and RevPar Trends
-- **Occupancy rate** along with **Revenue Per Available Room (RevPar)** is consistently higher on **weekends** compared to **weekdays**, pointing to opportunities for targeted weekend promotions and offers.
+Occupancy rate along with Revenue Per Available Room (RevPar) is consistently higher on weekends compared to weekdays, pointing to opportunities for targeted weekend promotions and offers.

+### 3. Guest Room Preferences
-- Among room types, Elite rooms attract the most bookings, followed by Standard, Premium, and then Presidential categories.
+Among room types, Elite rooms attract the most bookings, followed by Standard, Premium, and then Presidential categories.
 This reflects a clear guest preference for mid-to-high tier options.

+### 4. Top and Bottom Revenue-Generating Properties
-- In Luxury category hotels, Atliq Exotica in Mumbai contributes the most to total revenue with **118.45M** across all properties, while Atliq Grands in Delhi generates the least with **36.06M**.
-In Business category Atliq Palace Mumbai generates the maximum revenue of **101.51M** while Atliq Palace Hyderabad generates the least revenue of **44.84M**
+In Luxury category hotels, Atliq Exotica in Mumbai contributes the most to total revenue with 118.45M across all properties, while Atliq Grands in Delhi generates the least with 36.06M.
+In Business category, Atliq Grands in Mumbai leads, with Atliq Grands in Hyderabad trailing behind.

+### 5. Customer Rating Leaders and Laggards
-- AtliQ Exotica in Mumbai leads with the highest customer rating of **4.32**, showcasing strong guest satisfaction and a positive service experience.
-In contrast, AtliQ Seasons, also in Mumbai, holds the lowest rating at **2.29**, signaling a clear opportunity for targeted improvement initiatives to enhance guest perceptions and overall performance.
+AtliQ Exotica in Mumbai leads with the highest customer rating of 4.32, showcasing strong guest satisfaction and a positive service experience.
+In contrast, AtliQ Seasons, also in Mumbai, holds the lowest rating of 3.74.

+### 6. Booking Outcomes and Conversion Rates
-- Out of all bookings, **70%** successfully convert into check-outs, indicating strong guest follow-through.
-However, **24.84%** end in cancellations and **5%** are recorded as no-shows.
-These trends highlight a clear opportunity to reduce cancellations and no-shows, which could directly boost occupancy rates and enhance overall revenue performance.
+Out of all bookings, 70% successfully convert into check-outs, indicating strong guest follow-through.
+However, 24.84% end in cancellations and 5% are recorded as no-shows.
+These trends highlight opportunities to further improve booking conversions.

+### 7. Top Revenue Cities
-- Mumbai leads as the top revenue-generating city, with Bangalore, Hyderabad, and Delhi following, providing direction for resource allocation and marketing strategies.
+Mumbai leads as the top revenue-generating city, with Bangalore, Hyderabad, and Delhi following, providing direction for resource allocation and marketing strategies.

+### 8. Occupancy Rate by City
-- While Mumbai tops in revenue, Delhi achieves the highest **occupancy rate**, followed by Hyderabad, Mumbai, and Bangalore, showing potential for better room utilization in these cities.
+While Mumbai tops in revenue, Delhi achieves the highest occupancy rate, followed by Hyderabad, Mumbai, and Bangalore, showing potential for better room utilization in these cities.

+### 9. City-wise Customer Ratings
-- Delhi also secures the highest average customer rating, whereas Bangalore ranks lowest, highlighting where service quality improvements may be necessary.
+Delhi also secures the highest average customer rating, whereas Bangalore ranks lowest, highlighting where service quality improvements may be necessary.

+### 10. Platform Performance: Revenue Realization and ADR
-- The Logtrip platform records the strongest **revenue realization rate of 70.06%**, while direct offline bookings achieve the highest **Average Daily Rate (ADR)**.
-This provides insights for platform-specific pricing and partnership strategies.
+The Logtrip platform records the strongest revenue realization rate of 70.06%, while direct offline bookings achieve the highest Average Daily Rate (ADR).
+This provides insights for platform optimization.

+### 11. Lowest Performing Platforms
-- On the other hand, Tripster shows the weakest **revenue realization**, and the direct online channel has the lowest **ADR**, suggesting areas that need performance improvement.
+On the other hand, Tripster shows the weakest revenue realization, and the direct online channel has the lowest ADR, suggesting areas that need performance improvement.

+### 12. Seasonal Occupancy Rate Patterns
-- **Week 32** saw the highest occupancy rate during the observed period, while week 26 experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.
+Week 32 saw the highest occupancy rate during the observed period, while week 26 experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.

 ## How to Use